cgarwood/homeassistant-zwave_mqtt/README.md

 - Light support is currently limited to dimmers only, RGB bulbs are not yet implemented.
 - Other platforms will be added soon!
 - If you restart the OZW daemon docker/add-on, you need to restart Home Assistant.
+- There is no migration path from the normal/current Z-Wave integration, you will have to reconfigure Home Assistant entities.
+Your Z-Wave mesh is stored on your stick and will stay intact though, no need to re-add devices.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, feel free to pick up anything on the current [GitHub issues](https://github.com/cgarwood/homeassistant-zwave_mqtt/issues) list!